kkemple/scienceandmathematics.com/src/content/posts/what-if-spacetime-isnt-so-continuous.md

 ## The 6D Unified Geometry

-Why must $\eta$ and $d$ be coordinates rather than ordinary fields?
+Why must $\eta$ and $d$ be coordinates?
 Because they determine the geometry itself.
 Standard field theory requires specifying the manifold first, then defining fields on it.
-But $\eta$ and $d$ determine which local geometry exists—they're not properties living on spacetime but properties of spacetime.
+But $\eta$ and $d$ determine which local geometry exists—they constitute properties of spacetime itself.
 This forces them to be coordinates in an extended manifold.

 The complete description of reality requires tracking both where things are in spacetime $(t,x,y,z)$ and how organized they are $(\eta,d)$.
 The complete space becomes 6-dimensional,